gayolGate/HypeStore/README.md

   - **Translations** (if there are translations, they are natural or unreadable?) 🌏
   - **Design and color palette** (it looks great or it blinds you?) 🖼
 - 🔒 **No tracking**: HypeStore doesn't track you at all.
 There are not accounts.
 When you rate an app, we use to identify you a randomly generated 10 digits code in your phone that isn't related to your identity or your IP.
-- 📖 **Newsteller:** Newsteller section of the app includes opinions about projects, news and recommendations by HypeStore Team, with at least one article per week, apart from aditional resources from third party webs.
+- 📖 **Newsteller:** Newsteller section of the app includes opinions about projects, apps and games, news and recommendations by HypeStore Team, with at least one article per week, apart from aditional resources from third party webs.
 You can unsubscribe for not seeing it anymore.

 ## Install

 You can install HypeStore directly from here (no installer is requiered).
 **If Play Protect it's enabled, it will warn you because the app developer isn't recognized by Google.
 You can ignore it.**

-## Compatible with
+## Projects avaiable

 - [**NewPipe:**](https://github.com/TeamNewPipe/NewPipe) A privacy focused lite app to watch YouTube with useful features, like downloading.
 - [**VLC:**](https://github.com/videolan/vlc) A video player that works with almost all files, like MPEG-2, MPEG-4, H.264, MKV, WebM...